 - String - A string of solar panels is two, or more, panels wired together in series.
 You can have multiple strings of panels (panels wired in series) in a solar array.
 These strings of panels will be wired together in parallel at the combiner box.

 - Vmp - Solar panel voltage at maximum power, or what the panel voltage will be when producing the Imp rated power.
-Use for figuring out how many volts are going into the solar controller.
+Use for figuring out wire sizing from panels to controller.
 Total system Vmp will vary depending on if you are wiring your solar panels in series or parallel (or a combination of both).

 Wire Size Calculator

 One of the concepts that Jack hammers home is wire size.
 The whole point of having solar panels on the roof of your RV is so that your house batteries are recharged (as well as generating power to use throughout the day while the sun is out).